-\textbf {Case $2$}. $d_G(u)$ is odd.
-We find in $G-v$ an odd factor $H$, which is a coforest and contains $E_G(u)$.
-We assign color $3$ to $E(H)$ and let $\hat H$ be the edge complement of $H$ in $G\backslash \{vw,wu\}$.
-Again, by Lemma~\ref{feedback_blow_up}, and observing that $d_{\hat H}(v)$ is odd, there is an edge-coloring $\varphi: E(\hat H)\to \{1,2\}$ that is odd away from $v$ with color $1$ being odd at $v$ and color $2$ being even at $v$.
-Note that $d_{\hat H}(w)$ is odd, so the edge set $E_{\hat H}(w)$ obtains exactly one of the colors $1$ or $2$.
-If it obtains color $1$, then we assign color $2$ to the edge $vw$, resulting in an odd $3$-edge-coloring $\varphi$, with $\text{ovl}(\varphi)=0$.
-If it obtains color $2$, then we assign color $2$ to both edges $vw$ and $wu$, resulting in the edge $wu$ receiving two colors in this case.
-In either case, the covering yields an odd $3$-edge-covering $\phi$ for $G$, with $\text{ovl}(\phi)\leq 2$. \end{proof} The next corollary is a rephrasing of Claim 7 in the proof of Theorem 1 in ~\cite{petruvsevski2019coverability}. \begin{coro} Let $G$ be a connected simple graph with odd number of vertices.
-Suppose $v$ is an even internal vertex of $G$ and $G-v$ contains no cut vertices.
-Then $\min \text{ovl}(G)\leq 2$. \end{coro} \begin{proof} Let $w$ be a neighbor of $v$, which is an internal vertex of $G-v$ by assumption.
+\textbf {Case $2$.} \textit{$d_G(u)$ is odd.} Let us take an odd factor $H$ of $G-v$, which is a coforest and contains $E_G(u)$.
+Assign the color $3$ to $E(H)$ and let $\hat H$ be the edge-complement of $H$ in $G\backslash \{vw,uw\}$.
+Again, by Lemma~\ref{feedback_blow_up}, since $d_{\hat H}(v)$ is odd, there is an edge-coloring $\varphi: E(\hat H)\to \{1,2\}$ that is odd away from $v$, and at $v$ the color $1$ is odd whereas the color $2$ is even.
+Noting that $d_{\hat H}(w)$ is odd, the edge set $E_{\hat H}(w)$ obtains exactly one of the colors $1$ or $2$.
+If it obtains the color $1$, then we assign the color $2$ to the edge $vw$, resulting in an odd $3$-edge-coloring $\varphi$, that is, $\text{ovl}(\varphi)=0$.
+Contrarily, if $E_{\hat H}(w)$ obtains the color $2$, then we color with $2$ both edges $vw$ and $uw$; thus the edge $uw$ receives two colors in this case.
+In either case, we have produced an odd $3$-edge-covering $\phi$ of $G$, with $\text{ovl}(\phi)\leq 2$. \end{proof} The next corollary rephrases Claim 7 from the proof of Theorem 1 in~\cite{petruvsevski2019coverability}. \begin{coro} Let $G$ be a simple connected graph of odd order.
+If $v$ is an even internal vertex of $G$ and $G-v$ contains no cut vertices, then $\min \text{ovl}(G)\leq 2$. \end{coro} \begin{proof} We argue by contradiction.
+Let $w$ be a neighbor of $v$, which is an internal vertex of $G-v$ by assumption.
 Lemma~\ref{claim23} (a) implies that $d_G(w)$ is odd, and Lemma~\ref{claim23} (b) implies that every neighbor $u$ of $w$ must also be a neighbor of $v$.
-By repeatedly applying Lemma~\ref{claim23} and noticing that $G-v$ is connected, we conclude that every vertex of $G-v$ has odd degree and is adjacent to $v$.
+By repeatedly applying Lemma~\ref{claim23} and noticing that $G-v$ is connected, we conclude that every vertex of $G-v$ has odd degree in regard to $G$ and is adjacent to $v$.
 Now we list the set of common neighbors of $v$ and $w$ as $\{ q_1,\cdots,q_{2k}\}$.
-We assign color $1$ to $wq_j$ and color $2$ to $vq_j$ for each $j=1,\cdots, 2k$.
-Then we assign both colors $1$ and $2$ to the edge $vw$.
-Finally, note that the remaining edges form an odd graph, and we assign color $3$ to them. \end{proof}
+Assign the color $1$ to $wq_j$ and the color $2$ to $vq_j$ for each $j=1,\cdots, 2k$.
+Assign both colors $1$ and $2$ to $vw$.
+Finally, note that the remaining edges form an odd graph and assign the color $3$ to all of them. \end{proof}